sktzwhj/sktzwhj.github.io/_pages/about.md

 News
 ========
+* 03/2025.
+One paper on collaborative burst buffer for HPC systems was accepted by ACM ICS 2025.
 * 07/2024.
 Two papers on data clustering were accepted by ACM MM 2024.
 * 07/2024.
 One paper on large-scale data dispatching for HPC was accpeted by CLUSTER 2024.
 * 07/2024.
 One paper on generalized adversarial defense for GNNs was accepted by ECAI 2024.